Man Up | Ep. 222 • November 27, 2017

 Okay, I’m going to come back to that.
 So, get this, right?
 She’s got a lot of excuses for not taking charge of her life.
 Yes, she had a horrible family situation, but that doesn’t mean that she is now beholden to this man.
 What a woman will do who is very manipulative is, and I’ve covered this in many other videos, the white knight and the narcissistic pairing.
 Another way to put it is the pleaser and the emotional vampire which could be any number of cluster B personality disorders, including narcissistic personality disorder, histrionic, borderline personality disorder, and very dangerously, the most dangerous are the psychopathic ones.
 That whole cluster would find a victim, and they match very well.

 What’ll happen is, a white knight like Tyler will latch on to an emotional vampire and he’ll be happy doing it because his fantasy is him rescuing.
 That’s why we call it the ‘white knight’.
 He’s going to rescue the damsel in distress.
 The manipulative female is very used to playing the damsel in distress when she gives her distress stories, when she gives her sad stories that are often fabricated, at least half of it, if not all of it.
-In this case, it makes sense that she would come out of that home.
+In this case, it makes sense that she would have come out of that home.
 These actions that she was in with this other abusive relationship also makes sense.

 What’ll happen is, the emotional vampire will also have the other side of it, the coin, and there’s one side of the coin, the other side of the coin.
 The emotional vampire has another side, which is the co-dependent, the pleaser.
 The pleaser has another side, and it turns into a narcissist.
 This is what happens with a nice guy PUA who learns some skills and learns to see the world in a different way, a kind of red pill way, and then he flips to the other side and becomes a very manipulative, bitter, cynical, lying person, like player, who in his darkest moments feels a lot of guilt and will break down and cry about all the bad things he’s done.
-He things that’s the way that he needs to be to get the affection and to make his way in the world.
+He thinks that’s the way that he needs to be to get the affection and to make his way in the world.

-Those are two sides of the same coin is my point.
+Those are two sides of the same coin, this is my point.
 She’s also got the two sides of that same coin.
 She basically became a victim of another emotional vampire, in this case, the ex-boyfriend.
 Now, she’s going to take out that emotional vampire dynamic on another victim.
 She’s the victim in that relationship with the ex-boyfriend, he’s using her, manipulating her.
 She’s the damsel in distress who needs rescuing, who then triggers that and then wants to rescue the bad boy as well; their neurosis match.
 Again, the two sides.

-And then when she gets too abused – basically, she basically sucks her dry of all the validation and narcissistic supply that he’s craving for, then she’s had enough.
+And then when she gets too abused – he basically sucks her dry of all the validation and narcissistic supply that he’s craving for, then she’s had enough.
 She’s like, “You’ve sucked all the blood out of me, emotional vampire, now I’ve got to go off and I need to lick my wounds.”
 She’s going to find her own victim, in which case her own victim is Tyler.

 So you see – it’s sort of like – a vampire is a good analogy.
 In the Twilight movies, there’s the big vampire.
 And then there are the new vampires who just got bitten and have gone through a few months of the agony of turning into a vampire from a human, and they’re new to the whole thing and they’re still trying to figure out how to get blood and all that stuff, right?
 And then there’s that middle, intermediate vampire who is a teenage vampire.

 There’s a hierarchy, like a food chain.
 It’s a literal food chain in the vampire example.
 You’re seeing a literal food chain in the emotional vampires here.
 So, her ex is feeding on her.
-When she has enough and she can’t take that anymore, she then goes, and licks her wounds, and looks for somebody else she can feed on to show her up, make her stronger so she can come back into that abusive relationship, where then she can play the role of the co-dependent.
+When she has enough and she can’t take that anymore, she then goes, and licks her wounds, and looks for somebody else she can feed on to shore her up, make her stronger so she can come back into that abusive relationship, where then she can play the role of the co-dependent.
 She’s stuck in the middle of that.

 It depends and seeing where Tyler goes, he might end up perpetuating that cycle and find his own victim, and this will continue on and on.
 What’ll happen is she’s going to get his sympathy, he’s then going to then – this is the nice guy story.
 The nice guy then blames the ex and demonizes the ex without ever meeting that guy.
 He doesn’t know anything, just going off with what that woman says.
 When you start to listen, listen to the stories, learn the psychology, like 97% of the world has no clue about psychology.
 They just treat themselves like robots that fit into a capitalistic machine of production.